What Is APR and How Does It Work?

 APY Example

-Let’s say that you put $2,500 into a high-yield savings account that pays 5% APY for one year.
-This account compounds monthly and you’ll earn $125 in interest by the end of the year assuming that you don’t add or withdraw any more money.
+Say that you put $2,500 into a high-yield savings account that pays 5.00% APY for one year.
+This account compounds monthly and you'll earn $125 in interest by the end of the year assuming that you don’t add or withdraw any more money.

-These three metrics are all similar ways to calculate the amount of money that you’ll pay in interest when borrowing money.
+Your daily periodic rate is similar to APR, APY and interest, and it's a way to calculate the amount of money that you’ll pay in interest when borrowing money.

 Most lenders will advertise the APR they’re offering for a certain product.
 If not, then here’s how to calculate APR on a credit card or other loan: